gauravbehere/india-fights-back/README.md

 - Better code organization.
 (This all was done in 3 hours).

 # Contributions
-Do raise a PR with your improvements.
+Do raise a PR for any bug fix or improvements.